kodemore/chili/README.md

 - might be extended with custom types
 - data mapping/transformation with `chili.Mapping`
 - fields hiding from serialisation and deserialisation with python's `field` function
+- mapping from json data and to json data

 ## Installation